Case Studies

 Case study: Moju

-The UK's fastest growing soft drink brand in 2023, health shot brand Moju is a refreshing example of a young brand that has achieved a majority market share and significant sales growth without being premium priced.
+This health shot brand targets “the Strava generation” and is a refreshing example of a young brand that has achieved a majority market share and considerable sales growth without being significantly premium priced.

 Download powerpoint